evorion/omdcct/README.md

-#OMDCCT
+#ROMDCCT
 =============

-This is a BURST coin plotter that generates optimized plot files<br>
+This is a resumable BURST coin plotter that generates optimized plot files<br>
 without the need to run an optimizer after plotting.<br>

 This plotter ONLY works on Linux as it uses the fallocate() system<br>